Understanding SOAP Pt. 1

 SOAP transforms merge-mining into a protocol subsidy mechanism.
 Instead of miners receiving the parent chain’s block reward directly, SOAP routes 100% of the parent chain’s coinbase output to a protocol-controlled address.
-That address then converts the parent chain tokens to QUAI at market, and either burns the purchased QUAI or routes it to time-locked staking rewards.
+That address then converts the parent chain tokens to QUAI at market and burns the purchased QUAI.
 Think of it this way: when you mine QUAI with SOAP enabled, you earn QUAI block rewards as you normally would.
 SOAP doesn’t change that.
 What SOAP adds is the ability to also contribute hashrate from other chains (BCH, LTC, DOGE, RVN) through workshares/blocks to provide a protocol subsidy.
-The economic proposition for participating in SOAP is straightforward: you’re mining QUAI and getting paid in QUAI, but your parent chain block subsidy goes to the protocol.
+The economic proposition for participating in SOAP is straightforward: you’re mining QUAI and getting paid in QUAI, but your parent chain block subsidy goes to the protocol.Example of SOAP flows

 How does Quai verify that a parent chain block actually paid the protocol address and included the required commitment?
 Through a structure called AuxPoW (auxiliary proof-of-work).
-AuxPoW is an SPV-style proof that consists of:- The parent chain’s 80-byte block header (120 bytes for KawPow)
+AuxPoW is an SPV-style proof that consists of:- The parent chain’s 80-byte block header (120 bytes for KAWPOW)

 - The coinbase transaction from that block